richardhedges/Gridify/README.md

 Upcoming
 --------
 * __Responsive Columns:__ I plan to introduce responsive columns at some point, allowing for more flexible columns across different viewport sizes.
+* __Unbalanced Columns:__ I'll add a balanced argument allowing you to disable auto balancing.

 Example
 --------------------------